haesleinhuepf/ipypong/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "stackview" is free and open source software
+Distributed under the terms of the [BSD-3] license, "ipypong" is free and open source software

-## Issues

-If you encounter any problems, please create a thread on [image.sc] along with a detailed description and tag [@haesleinhuepf].

 [BSD-3]: http://opensource.org/licenses/BSD-3-Clause